 The recent Anti-Money Laundering Act and getting insurance are both recent topical issues and understanding these alone can be a challenge, and again, why we advocate you use a vetted real estate agent.

 Are house auctions always the best method of sale?

 In many instances, when there are multiple bidders, the sale prices have sky-rocketed with the auctions setting new price benchmarks for that location.

 It's a result of a series of good decisions and management by the agent, with the help of the vendor, in the right market.

-On occasions, there have also been disappointing outcomes from a house auction which could be attributed to a variety of causes, including the level of buyer interest, the agent you chose, the layout of your property or the location.
+On occasions, there have also been disappointing outcomes from a house auction which could be attributed to a variety of causes, including the level of buyer interest, the agent you choose, the layout of your property and the location.

 Perhaps only one bidder turned up on auction day.